Daily COVID-19 update: State reports 21 new deaths; Freeborn County reports 11 new cases - Albert Lea Tribune

 Thousands of doses of the Pfizer vaccine began arriving in Minnesota this week, with the VA hospital being the first recipient of 2,925 doses on Monday along with Sanford Bemidji Medical Center, Olmsted Medical Center in Rochester and the Cass Lake Indian Health Service.

-“Today is feels very real,” Gov. Tim Walz said at a news conference at the hospital Tuesday.
+“Today it feels very real,” Gov. Tim Walz said at a news conference at the hospital Tuesday.
 “It’s our way out of this.
 It is one of the tools.”

 The state anticipates that 46,800 Pfizer doses will be delivered this week to Minnesota hospitals and clinics, which will start administering them next week to health care workers at greatest risk of infection.